Open for short stories for our fairytale retelling anthology!

 4) Either stand-alone books or ones that are part of a series.

 At the moment we are not accepting:

 1) We are not looking for poetry, nonfiction, memoirs, or children's books.
 While we plan to open up a division for children's books, we are not equipped to handle those now.

-2) Short stories.
+2) Short stories (other than for the anthology).
 We do have a couple of ideas for short story collections in the works, but we will let you know when we are accepting those submissions.

 How to Submit: